mbradle/wnpoly/README.rst

 **This module is under development.**

 The module computes various polynomials useful for `webnucleo <https://webnucleo.readthedocs.io>`_ projects.
+In particular, the package has modules to compute symmetric and Bell polynomials for input sets of variables.
+For the complete Bell polynomials, the package also has a routine to invert an appropriate set of Bell polynomials to find the variables that would give rise to those polynomials.

 Installation
 ------------